quailjs/quail/docs/tests/imgAltIsDifferent.rst

 .. php:class:: imgAltIsDifferent

-<p>All <code>img</code> elements should have an "alt" attribute that is not just the name of the file
+All <code>img elements should have an "alt" attribute that is not just the name of the file